 PEER-REVIEWED JOURNAL ARTICLES

-(Accepted) Jacqueline A. Sullivan, Julie R. Dumont, Sara Memar, Miguel Skirzewski, Jinxia Wan, Maryam H. Mofrad, Hassam Zafar Ansari, Yulong Li, Lyle Muller, Vania F. Prado, Marco A.M.
+(In Press) Jacqueline A. Sullivan, Julie R. Dumont, Sara Memar, Miguel Skirzewski, Jinxia Wan, Maryam H. Mofrad, Hassam Zafar Ansari, Yulong Li, Lyle Muller, Vania F. Prado, Marco A.M.
 Prado, Lisa M. Saksida, Timothy J. Bussey.
-New Frontiers in Translational Research: Touchscreens, Open Science, and The Mouse Translational Research Accelerator Platform (MouseTRAP)
+New Frontiers in Translational Research: Touchscreens, Open Science, and The Mouse Translational Research Accelerator Platform (MouseTRAP).
+Genes, Brain and Behavior.

 (In Press) Jaipreet Mattu and Jacqueline Sullivan.
 Classification, Kinds, Taxonomic Stability, and Conceptual Change, Aggression and Violent Behavior.